nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 * has a tendency to forget expiry date and location of the food stored
 * can type fast
 * prefers typing to mouse interactions
-* is reasonably comfortable using CLI app
+* is reasonably comfortable using the command line interface (CLI)

 ### Value Proposition

-This app allows user to monitor their food in a fridge faster than a typical mouse/GUI driven app.
+This application allows users to monitor their food in a fridge faster than a typical mouse/GUI driven app.
-It includes features such as ability to check for the foods that are expiring in a week, and the food item that requires to top up.
-It will help new homeowners to keep track of their food into different food categories and storage location which provide ease of searching it.
-In addition, new homeowners will be abe to keep track of past food items that has been added to the fridge.
+It includes features such as the ability to check for the foods that are expiring in a week, and the food items that require replenishing.
+It will help new homeowners to keep track of their food into different food categories and storage locations which provides additional ease of searching for their food items.
+In addition, our users will be abe to keep track of past food items that has been added to the fridge to analyse patterns in their purchasing of food.

 ## User Stories